 Factors of Emotional Abuse in Nursing Homes

 Not all abuse is physical.
-Emotional abuse can be just as degrading and damaging to a person’s health.
-If your elderly loved one has experienced emotional abuse in his or her nursing home facility, you may have grounds to pursue a lawsuit.
+Emotional or psychological abuse can be just as damaging to a person’s health.
+If your elderly loved one has suffered emotional abuse in his or her nursing home facility, you may have grounds to pursue a lawsuit.

-The experienced Milwaukee nursing home abuse attorneys at PKSD are here to help.
-We may be able to assist you in investigating the nursing home and getting your loved one justice.
-Call us for a free, no obligation consultation to learn more.
+The experienced Wisconsin nursing home abuse attorneys at PKSD are here to help.
+Our firm is deeply committed to protecting residents in long-term care facilities and holding abusive caregivers accountable for their actions.
+We are ready to assist you in investigating your family member’s nursing home and pursuing justice for your loved one.
+Call us today for a confidential and free consultation to learn more.

 What Is Emotional Abuse?